StaffanHynge/E-commerce-store-v1/Read Me/marketing.md

 ### Robots.txt and Sitemap
 Sitemap and robots.txt files have been added to the site's root to help with SEO.

+### Page Title
+Each page shows an extra title after the store name to assist help with SEO.

 ### Content
 On my Homepage I have three different photos that are shown to highlight different events I have on my site.